Rinzyy/vibecalmer/README.md

 - **Simple, Distraction-Free Interface**: Focus on your practice with a clean, minimalist design
 - **Progress Visualization**: Track your meditation session with a visual progress ring
-- **Customizable Audio**: Choose between ambient sounds, HRV-optimized breathing music, or silence
+- **Customizable Audio**: Choose between ambient sounds, or silence
 - **Bell Notifications**: Gentle bell sounds mark the beginning and end of your session
 - **Dark/Light Mode**: Toggle between themes based on your preference
 - **Responsive Design**: Works seamlessly on desktop and mobile devices